Students in Classrooms

 Now more than ever, we know the importance of helping others and addressing issues in society.
 Recent events have disrupted the education of young people and those from disadvantaged backgrounds have been affected most.

-This programme is a 10-week placement where you will work up to 7 hours per week.
-This is a paid opportunity and applications are welcome from both Nottingham Trent University and University of Nottingham students.
+PLAs inspire and motivate pupils to learn and realise their potential.
+They work in a school alongside a specific class and teacher, supporting attainment raising by assisting with small group learning or providing 1:1 support to targeted pupils who are falling behind in their expected level for literacy for their age.
+This programme is a 10-week placement where students work up to 7 hours per week.
+This is a paid opportunity and applications are welcomed from both Nottingham Trent University and University of Nottingham students.

-For NTU students returning as Learning Advocates, you will have the opportunity to extend your experience in an additional role and express your interest to be a Children’s University Advocate.
-This role will support the admin needs and some delivery of educational activities for Yr 5 pupils in selected schools.
+For NTU students returning as Primary Learning Advocates, they have the opportunity to extend their experience in an additional role and can express their interest to be a Children’s University Advocate.
+This role supports the admin needs and some delivery of educational activities for Y5 and Y6 pupils in selected schools.

 One of the best things for me about being a learning advocate is the sheer flexibility of the role.
 There was never a dull moment and each week brought different activities and challenges.